Joint Optimization of Multi-Objective Reinforcement Learning with Policy Gradient Based Algorithm

 \section{Policy Gradient Method for Joint Optimization}

 Policy gradient algorithm aims to update the parameter with the iteration

 where $\eta$ is the step size.
 However, it is impossible to compute the true gradient because the transition dynamics is unknown in practice.
 Thus, an estimator for the true gradient is necessary.
+From the Chain Rule, the gradient for the objective function is (the detailed computation is in appendix \ref{app_grad_computation})

-In this section, we first give the form of the true gradient.
-Then, we propose a biased estimator and bound the bias.
+In this section, we firstly propose a biased estimator and bound the bias.
 The policy-gradient algorithm is also formally described based on the estimator.
 Finally, we analyze some properties of the objective function, which will be used in the proof of the main result.